fufiprotocol/fufi.whitepaper/README.md

 <div align="center"><img src="./assets/FuFi_Arch.png" height="80%" width="80%"></div>
 <div align="center"><i>Figure 1.1: FuFi Protocol Ecosystem</i></div>

+FuFi runs ontop of certain public blockchains that can be customized to meet both security and performance targets of FuFi protocols.
+In addition, following technologies are also employed/developed to achieve the ultimate goals of FuFi protocols:
+   - a cross-chain bridge to allow mirrowing digital assets back and forth from other public blockchains
+   - a set of decentralized oracles to allow injecting external world information onto the FuFi protocols that reside in blockchain

 ## FuFi Protocols

-In order to provide a  the key financial components, FuFi supports at least the following protocols:
+FuFi supports at least the following protocols:
   - order-book based spot trading
   - order-book based deratitive trading
   - stablecoin

-FuFi runs ontop of certain public blockchains that can be customized to meet both security and performance targets of FuFi protocols.
-In addition, following technologies are also employed/developed to achieve the ultimate goals of FuFi protocols:
-   - a cross-chain bridge to allow mirrowing digital assets back and forth from other public blockchains
-   - a set of decentralized oracles to allow injecting external world information onto the FuFi protocols that reside in blockchain
+In the future, following protocols will be considered to support:
+  - margin trading
+  - swap/options
+  - peer-to-peer lending
+  - insurance

 ## FuFi Protocols
    - FuFi Spot Trading DEX: [FuFi Spot Trading DEX Whitepaper](https://github.com/fufiprotocol/fufi.whitepaper/blob/main/fufi.dex-spot.md)